arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 After putting files in S3, you can finally have a good night's sleep without worrying about data losses.
 To stop similar problems from happening in the future, you decide to do further research on areas you can improve.
 Here are a few areas you find:
-- Load balancer: Add a load balancer to distribute network traffic.
-A load balancer ensures evenly distributed traffic, and if a web server goes down, it will redistribute the traffic.
+- #load_balancer: Add a #load_balancer to distribute network traffic.
+A #load_balancer ensures
+evenly distributed traffic, and if a web server goes down, it will redistribute the traffic.
-- Web servers: After a load balancer is added, more web servers can be added/removed easily, depending on the traffic load.
+- Web servers: After a #load_balancer is added, more web servers can be added/removed easily, depending on the traffic load.
 - Metadata database: Move the database out of the server to avoid single point of failure.

-In the meantime, set up data replication and sharding to meet the availability and scalability requirements.
+In the meantime, set up data #replication and sharding to meet the availability and scalability requirements.
 - File storage: Amazon S3 is used for file storage.
 To ensure availability and durability, files are replicated in two separate geographical regions.